 |Running times||Over 8 weeks|

-This covers the VEX EDR Classroom and Competition Kit and Team Registration for a year.
+This covers the VEX V5 Competition Starter Kit and Team Registration for a year.
 Additional products are available, but not required for competition.